-Today, 50 million Americans1 use some form of tobacco, which includes 34 million smokers.
-(That’s 20.8% of all adults.)
+Today, 47.1 million Americans use some form of tobacco, which includes 30.8 million smokers.

 While the overall prevalence of smoking among U.S. adults (age 18+) has declined, large disparities in tobacco use remain across groups defined by race, ethnicity, educational level, and socioeconomic status.